About SWCC

 Administrative & Program Support

-Jennifer belongs to the Lax Gibuu (Wolf clan).
+Jennifer is Gitxsan, and belongs to the Lax Gibuu (Wolf clan).
 She has a background in carpentry, a passion for local food security, and regenerative agriculture.
-Carpentry is what brought her to SWCC – she’s helped build the solar-powered YOW base, several cabins, and multiple chicken coops!
-Since joining the team she has become an amateur chicken tender, raising a handful of laying hens in her backyard in Sik-e-Dakh.
-Email Jennifer.
+Carpentry is what brought her to SWCC, and she started by helping build the solar-powered YOW base in 2019, was involved in building several cabins on the Yintah, and multiple chicken coops in the Upper Skeena.
+Since joining the team she has become an amateur chicken tender, raising a handful of chickens (from the first flock of SWCC’s Chicken Project!) in her backyard in Sik-e-Dakh, and is an aspiring photographer.

 Anissa Watson